yanivnizan/knowledge-base/src/documents/cocos2dx/grow/Grow_GettingStarted.html.md

     at the beginning of the method `application: didFinishLaunchingWithOptions:` of `AppController`.

-6. Drag the `AFNetworking` (extensions/cocos2dx-highway/build/ios/AFNetworking) files to your project.
-Turn on ARC for these files, if it's turned on for your project.

-7. Make sure you have these 7 Frameworks linked to your XCode project:
+6. Make sure you have these 7 Frameworks linked to your XCode project:

   - Security
   - libsqlite3.0.dylib